-The following are some of the elements and challenges of building a SOC:
+The following are some of the elements and challenges of building an SOC:

 Find the Right People

-Working in a SOC requires having a different attitude than that of an IT professional or a developer.
-It requires looking at each situation from the perspective of a hacker – and figuring out how to protect an organization effectively according to its business risk profile, i.e., the level of protection comensurate with its business needs.
+Working in an SOC requires having a different attitude than that of an IT professional or a developer.
+It requires looking at each situation from the perspective of a hacker – and figuring out how to protect an organization effectively according to its business risk profile, i.e., the level of protection commensurate with its business needs.

-The best SOC professionals are those who, on the one hand, know how to follow the Playbooks and the methodologies – while, on the other hand, they are creative, out-of-the-box problem solvers who excel at lateral thinking.
+The best SOC professionals are those who, on the one hand, know how to follow the Playbooks, methodologies and cyber security strategies in place – while, on the other hand, they are creative, out-of-the-box problem solvers who excel at lateral thinking.

 You’ll want to decide about how large a team you need.
 Just as an example: To make sure you have coverage for unexpected situations, you need a minimum of 12 people for a 24 x 7 operation, allowing for training, vacations, and sick days.